-Austerity and the Public Role of Drama: Performing Lives-in-Common asks what, if any, public role Drama might play under Project Austerity – a contemporary moment of intensification of liberal political economy.
-It addresses a pressing need for a critical performance studies to account for overlapping material and symbolic worlds, experiences and perspectives, within evolving ethical frameworks.
-Drama is a public art form, and any erosion of the idea and practice of a democratic public alters the context in which it exists.
-Accordingly, this book investigates the erosion of public life in liberal democracies, and critiques the attention economy of Deficit Culture, by which Austerity degrades life-in-common in favour of narcissistic performances of life-in-public.
-The author argues for a social order committed to human flourishing and deliberative democracy, as a counterweight to the political economy of Austerity.
-He demonstrates, using examples from England, Ireland, Italy, and the USA, that Drama and the Academy pursue shared humane concerns; the one, a critical art form, the other, a social enabler of critical thought and progressive ideas.
-The story of reduction in public spending, and its impact on people across developed countries is familiar, but evidence suggests that Austerity’s enabling moralising discourse – Deficit Culture – is itself under pressure from new, mediated, forms of public protest.
-How might theatre-makers appropriate these forms toward a new strategy of mediating live performance, in order to imagine and rehearse ethical collective living in the twenty-first century?
-A need for dialogue with emergent forms of collective consciousness, new democratic practices and institutions, shapes a “Critical Performance Manifesto”, which invites universities and cultural workers to join other social actors in imagining and enabling ethical lives-in-common.
+This book asks what, if any, public role drama might play under Project Austerity – an intensification phase of contemporary liberal political economy.
+It investigates the erosion of public life in liberal democracies, and critiques the attention economy of deficit culture, by which austerity erodes life-in-common in favour of narcissistic performances of life-in-public.
+It argues for a social order committed to human flourishing and deliberative democracy, as a counterweight to the political economy of austerity.
+It demonstrates, using examples from England, Ireland, Italy, and the USA, that drama and the academy pursue shared humane concerns; the one, a critical art form, the other, a social enabler of critical thought and progressive ideas.
+A need for dialogue with emergent forms of collective consciousness, new democratic practices and institutions, shapes a manifesto for critical performance, which invites universities and cultural workers to join other social actors in imagining and enabling ethical lives-in-common.

 - Liberal democracy; liberal political economy; neo-liberalisation; Austerity; Deficit Culture; public world; liberal spectrum; social dramaturgy; social pedagogy; public life; common good; identitarianism; life-in-common Democracy; crisis; life-in-public; corporate power; civic action; marginal capital; Ireland; human flourishing; complicit scholarship; Performance and Civic Futures; folly; performance and social change; Global Financial Crisis (GFC); corporate neoliberalism; Ireland; public memory; Jim Nolan; 1916 commemorations; ethical encounter; One Hour Theatre Company (OHTC); theatre’s social role; public deliberation; conceptualising collectives; bombastic narcissism; mediation; BBC; demystification; new politics; academic deficit; epistemicide; Critical Performance Manifesto; author-mediation; critical authorship; liveness; public protest; public deliberation